 If hunting elk in Idaho is something you’d like to do, be sure to contact us.

 - Idaho is blessed with lots of good units with over-the-counter tags.

-- Lots of good units with OTC tags. *Outfitter allocated tags can guarantee you a great tag in controlled units without drawing.
+- We have access to outfitter allocated tags can guarantee you a great tag in controlled units without drawing.